nitishakushwah6/insta_clone/README.md

 - All usernames are clickable and take you to profiles
 - The discover page lets you find and follow other users

-That's pretty much it!
-If you have questions or find bugs, feel free to open an issue.